Updated: 14 hours ago

 Welcoming All of You

-No part of you is unwelcome in my therapy space.
+No part of you is unwelcome in our therapy space.
 Every aspect of you has a good reason for existing, and often, it just takes a dedicated period of deep, loving witnessing for emotional pain to unravel and release.
 If you feel like what I have expressed above is a good fit for you, I welcome you to book a free initial consult.